xmhai/techdoc/architecture/authentication/oauth2.md

 ## Grant Type
 https://alexbilbie.com/guide-to-oauth-2-grants/
-- Authorization Code
-  suitable for Web Server Apps, flow:
-  - Client redirect to Authorization Server
-  - Authorization Server return Authorization Code
+- Authorization Code (Traditional Web Server Application)
-  - Client exchanges the authorization code for an access token by making a POST request (include the Secret) to the authorization server's token endpoint.
-  - The server replies with an access token and expiration time.
   ![Cleint Credentials Flow](oauth2-auth-code.png)

+- Authorization Code (Single Page Application)
+  The flow is exactly the same as the authorization code flow, but at the last step, the authorization code is exchanged for an access token without using the client secret.

 - Authorization Code with PKCE
   secret is not used in this case.
 The flow is based on the authorization code flow above, but with the addition of a dynamically generated secret used on each request.
   Use Random secret and hash.

-- Cleint Credentials
+- Cleint Credentials (Server-to-Server)
-  For Server-to-Server communication.
-In some cases, applications may need an access token to act on behalf of themselves rather than a user.
   ![Cleint Credentials Flow](oauth2-client-credentials.png)

 - Password